microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 ## Defining and Creating Runtime Representations

-The *DataBinder* provides functionality for managing the definition, creation and fetching of runtime representations associated with HFDM properties.
+The *DataBinder* provides functionality for managing the definition, creation and fetching of runtime representations associated with Property DDS properties.

 Typically, a component will register one or more runtime representations